logo

 How to Prepare for a University Interview

-This isn’t limited solely to reading; you can also watch documentaries, read podcasts, visit museums, and do anything else that helps you learn more about your subject area and help you gain a broader perspective on the matter.
+This isn’t limited solely to reading; you can also watch documentaries, listen to podcasts, visit museums, and do anything else that helps you learn more about your subject area and help you gain a broader perspective on the matter.

 Read our guide: 12 Answers to Common University Interview Questions for a comprehensive overview of the essential questions your interviewer will be likely to ask.